liferay-search/liferay-docs/en/developer/appdev/articles/02-web-front-ends/08-liferay-mvc-portlet/02-creating-an-mvc-portlet.markdown

 [TOC levels=1-4]

 Generating MVC portlet projects is a snap using Liferay's project templates.
-Here you'll generate an MVC Portlet project and deploy the portlet to @product@.
+Here you'll generate an MVC Portlet project and deploy the portlet to @sharepoint@.

 1. Generate an [MVC Portlet project](/docs/7-2/reference/-/knowledge_base/r/using-the-mvc-portlet-template)
     using a Gradle or Maven.